Kofu, Japan Guide

 Day Trips

-Approximately 2.5 hours by train from Kofu Station (via Hachioji and Seibu-Chichibu Station).
-Hakone is a mountain resort town known for its natural beauty, hot springs, and views of Mount Fuji.
-You can cruise across Lake Ashi, ride the Hakone Ropeway over volcanic hot springs, and explore the Hakone Open-Air Museum, which features contemporary sculptures set against the backdrop of the mountains.
-The Hakone Venetian Glass Museum is also a popular attraction.
+Approximately 2.5-3 hours by train from Kofu (requires transfers).
+Hakone is a mountain resort town known for its hot springs, natural beauty, and views of Mount Fuji.
+You can cruise across Lake Ashi, ride the Hakone Ropeway over volcanic hot springs, visit the Hakone Open-Air Museum (sculptures set against the backdrop of nature), and explore Hakone Shrine.

 Travel Time